 How to Write a Performance Review That Drives Results: Best Performance Review Guide for 2024

-how to write a performance review
+How to write performance reviews

 The process of comprehensive assessment of contributions, an opportunity to talk about strengths and weaknesses while providing a roadmap for professional development within a company.
 What are we describing here?
 Here is another hint: it goes by many names!